 The worms can be controlled effectively by pesticides which need to be applied frequently as the pests operate outside the crop and deep in the crown.
-They can also be controlled through destruction of crop residues and use of predators, parasitoids, and beneficial microorganisms.
+They can also be controlled through the destruction of crop residues and the use of predators, parasitoids, and beneficial microorganisms.

 Concerning the pesticides, garden worms exhibit different behavioral characteristics which protect them from most of these killer chemicals.
 So you should go for a chemical that's formulated to kill the organisms even when they are exhibiting the most protective behavior.

 This worm killer is made of sulfur, insect-killing soap and potassium salts which are not harmful to people, pets, and wildlife.
-The 3-in-1 substance is formulated to kill the harmful organisms, prevent fungi and saturate foliage.
+The 3-in-1 substance is formulated to kill harmful organisms, prevent fungi and saturate foliage.
 In addition to being used in leafy vegetables, the pesticide can be used in flowers, fruits, trees, and shrubs.
 It is ready to use and comes with its own sprayer.

 9. Green Vegetable Bugs

-The most common vegetable bugs are the mealy, squash, and stink bugs.
+The most common vegetable bugs are mealy, squash, and stink bugs.
 The three pests are well known to pierce the stems and leaves and suck the sap, causing crop distortion and stunted growth.
 They are pale pink, grey or white and popular in sheltered gardens.

 These bugs can be controlled by natural sprays such as garlic fire and predators such as wasps.
-They can also be managed by methylated spirits, smothering oils, and physical methods such as squeezing and crushing with hand.
+They can also be managed by methylated spirits, smothering oils, and physical methods such as squeezing and crushing with a hand.

 10. Spider Mites